 New Emergency Department Fact Sheet

-- Construction of a new entrance and covered canopy to provide a comfortable, spacious and functional area for families to drop off their loved ones to receive care.
+- A new entrance and covered canopy provide a comfortable, spacious and functional area for families to drop off their loved ones to receive care.

-- Renovation of the waiting room to provide a safe, comfortable and calm environment for patients awaiting ED care.
+- The new waiting area provides a safe, comfortable and calm environment for patients awaiting ED care.

-- Establishment of all-private treatment rooms, which is considered perhaps the most significant improvement.
-These spacious rooms will offer privacy, confidentiality and dignity for individuals, plus will reduce the noise level and shield patients from the rapid-paced environment inherent to a busy ED.
+- The number of patient rooms has been doubled allowing the ED to accommodate increasing volume and to enhance safety, efficiency and patient privacy.
+The ED now includes a total of 24 all-private treatment rooms This is perhaps the most significant improvement, as these spacious rooms now offer privacy, confidentiality and dignity for individuals, plus reduce the noise level and shield patients from the rapid-paced environment inherent to a busy ED.

-- Construction of a state-of-the-art resuscitation room, which is where the most critically ill ED patients receive priority care for immediate stabilization and treatment.
+- In addition to the 24 treatment rooms there is also a new state-of-the-art two bed resuscitation room, which is where the most critically ill ED patients receive priority care for immediate stabilization and treatment.

-- Purchase of specialty equipment, including special beds and bariatric equipment, to meet the wide range of needs and physical challenges of patients.
+- Specialty equipment, including special beds and bariatric equipment, to better meet the wide range of patients' physical needs and challenges.

-- Improvement to the existing “Prompt Care” suite, which enables quicker access to treatment for patients with minor injuries and illnesses.
+- Dedicated and discreet behavioral health treatment rooms, which are also equipped Improvements to the existing “Prompt Care” suite, which enables quicker access to treatment for patients with minor injuries and illnesses.

-- Construction of a family room designed to provide a private, comfortable area for families of critically-ill patients.
+- A consultation room designed to provide a private, comfortable area for families of critically-ill patients.

 - Establishment of staff-support areas consisting of workstations and equipment storage space to reduce congestion.

-- Construction of a separate, covered ambulance entrance that will be equipped to easily convert to a hazardous decontamination zone or to receive mass casualties.
+- A separate, covered ambulance entrance that is equipped to easily convert to a hazardous decontamination zone or to receive mass casualties.